 Capital One Quicksilver Cash Rewards Credit Card

-Your best option for earning cash back on foreign purchases is the Capital One® Quicksilver® Cash Rewards Credit Card.
+Your best option for earning cash back on foreign purchases is the Capital One Quicksilver Cash Rewards Credit Card.
 You get 1.5% back and don’t pay an annual fee or foreign transaction fee.
-You can also get $150 bonus cash by spending $500 in the first 3 months.
-This is no-fuss Capital One credit card is easy to have in your wallet.
+However, the Quicksilver earns unlimited 5% cash back on hotels and rental cars booked through Capital One Travel.
+This is a no-fuss Capital One credit card that is easy to have in your wallet.

 Your points are worth 25% more (1.25 cents) when booking any award travel on the Chase travel portal.
 You can also redeem your points for cash and gift card rewards.